node-red/node-red-nodes/io/snmp/README.md

 The host configured in the edit config will override `msg.host`.
 Leave blank if you want to use `msg.host` to provide input.

 The community configured in the edit config will override `msg.community`.
 Leave blank if you want to use `msg.community` to provide input.

+The varbinds configured in the edit config will override `msg.varbinds`.
+Leave blank if you want to use `msg.varbinds` to provide input.